Table of Contents

 AI relevance is table stakes, merchandising control is the battleground

-Most AI search vendors can parse misspellings, natural language queries, and similar items.
-That’s baseline now.
-Where things really separate is control.
-Your team needs to be able to bend results around margin, inventory risk, seasonality, and promo calendars without opening tickets.
+Most AI search tools can now handle misspellings, natural language queries, and similar items.
+That’s standard.
+What really matters is control.
+Your team should be able to adjust results based on margin, inventory risk, seasonality, and promotions without needing to submit support tickets.

 • Insist on a visual merchandising UI where non-devs can boost brands, tags, collections, or margin tiers.